 Having a business checking account seems like a given for any small business owner.
 Part of separating your personal and business finances simply has to involve a business checking account, along with applying for and using new sources of credit.
+While a business checking account can’t usually offer the rewards of business credit cards, it is vitally important.
 Unfortunately, not having a business checking account isn’t just inconvenient, it could also spell bad news for your business.

 In a survey done by Nav, 50% of business owners without a business bank account want to open one, but haven’t had the time to set one up.
 Those who didn’t have a business bank account considered closing their business at twice the rate of those with a separate business bank account.
 To make things smoother for yourself as you run a business, it’s good practice to open that separate account sooner rather than later (read more about the importance of separating your business finances here).